finch-tensor/finch-tensor-lite/src/finchlite/codegen/dev_doc.md

 1. The NumpyBuffer (denoted `pybuf`) gets turned into a one-element list of the form `nnp = list([ndarray])`. `nnp` gets passed into the kernel.
-2. (In kernel) The CNumpyBuffer gets unpacked into variables "buffer1" and "obj1" (actual names of these variables will depend on what the context has).
+2. (In kernel) The CNumpyBuffer gets unpacked into variables "buffer1" and "nnp" (actual names of these variables will depend on what the context has).
    These variable _names_ get stored in the CContext's slots as a tuple `("buffer1", "nnp")`.
 The following code gets emitted in the process:
    ```python